Free WOOP Goal Activator: Mental Contrasting Exercise Tool

 What research backs up the WOOP method?

 Gabriele Oettingen’s mental contrasting research has been published in peer-reviewed journals including the Journal of Personality and Social Psychology and Psychological Science.
-Studies show WOOP outperforms positive thinking alone in health behavior, academic performance, weight loss, job search, and relationship outcomes.
-The implementation intentions component draws on Peter Gollwitzer’s research, which found that if-then planning roughly doubles follow-through rates.
+A 2021 meta-analysis found mental contrasting with implementation intentions improves goal attainment across health, academic, and personal domains (g = 0.34).
+The implementation intentions component draws on Gollwitzer and Sheeran’s 2006 meta-analysis of 94 studies, which found if-then plans have a medium-to-large effect on follow-through (d = 0.65).

 Is my data private and secure?